mir-group/pair_nequip/README.md

 ```
 pair_style	nequip
-pair_coeff	* * deployed.pth <element 1> <element 2> ...
+pair_coeff	* * deployed.pth <type name 1> <type name 2> ...
 ```
 where `deployed.pth` is the filename of your trained model.

-The number of elements after the model path should be exactly the same as the number of atoms in the lammps configuration (not the NequIP model!).
+The names after the model path indicate, in order, the names of the NequIP model's atom types to use for LAMMPS atom types 1, 2, and so on.
+The number of names given must be equal to the number of atom types in the lammps configuration (not the NequIP model!).
-The element string should be consistent with the keys specified in the NequIP training yaml, such as the keys in `chemical_symbol_to_type` or the values in `type_names`.
+The element string should be consistent with the names specified in the NequIP training YAML in `chemical_symbol_to_type` or `type_names`.

 ## Building LAMMPS with this pair style